ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.eventlist/README.md

 });
 ```

-User can delete some or all events from the event list.
+Users can delete some or all events from the event list.
 ```
 // delete all events
 sendTo('eventlist.0', 'delete', '*', result => {